Find Affordable College Courses

 10 Yearly Graduations

 University of Kentucky is the 7th most popular school in the nation for students seeking a master's degree in pharmaceutics and drug design.
 Each year, around 29,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,247 per year, while in-state graduate students, on average, pay $12,311 per year.
-During the 2020-2021 academic year, 10 people received their master's degree in pharmaceutics and drug design from UK.
+The average in-state tuition for full-time undergraduates is $11,849 per year, while in-state graduate students, on average, pay $12,967 per year.
+During the most recent year for which we have data, 10 people received their master's degree in pharmaceutics and drug design from UK.
+Of these students, 58% were women and 33% were members of underrepresented racial-ethnic groups.

 #8